jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Types of Experiments {.page_break_before}

-[List of common types of experiments and brief description]
+A wide range of questions are addressable with proteomics technology, which translates to a wide range of variations of proteomics workflows.
+Sometimes identifying what proteins are present is desired, and sometimes the quantities of as many proteins as possible are desired.
+Proteomics experiments can be both qualitative and quantitative.

+### Qualitative experiments
+- Identifying proteins
+- Identifying post translational modifications
+- Identifying protein isoforms

+### Quantitative experiments
 - Protein abundance changes
 - Phosphoproteomics
 - Glycoproteomics
-- Structural techniques (XL-MS, HDX-MS, FPOP, protein-painting, LiP-MS, ...)
+- Structural techniques (XL-MS, HDX-MS, FPOP, protein-painting, LiP-MS, radical footprinting, ion mobility)
-- Protein stability measurements (Thermal denaturation)
+- Protein stability and small molecule binding (Thermal proteome profiling, TPP, or cellular thermal shift assay, CETSA)
-- PPIs: AP-MS, APEX, BioID
+- Protein-protein interactions (PPIs): AP-MS, APEX, BioID
-- ...

 ## Protein Extraction {.page_break_before}